memgraph/docs/products/memgraph/v1.2.0/reference_guide/tensorflow.md

 models.
-Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow, allowing natural data transfer between Memgraph and TensorFlow at any point of the model.
+Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow, allowing natural data transfer between Memgraph and TensorFlow at any point in the model.

 See TensorFlow
 [Graphs and Session guide](https://www.tensorflow.org/guide/graphs)